 Rajska Plaza (Paradise Beach)

-One of the Adriatic sea’s most outstanding beaches is 2km long Rajska Plaza (Paradise Beach) in Lopar on Rab Island.
-It is a gorgeous, vegetation-backed crescent of unusually fine white sand, with shallow turquoise waters which are perfect for swimmrse of all ages.
+Among the most most outstanding Croatia beaches is 2km long Rajska Plaza (Paradise Beach) in Lopar on Rab Island.
+It is a gorgeous, vegetation-backed crescent of unusually fine white sand, with shallow turquoise waters which are perfect for swimmers of all ages.
 A short walk from Lopar leads to a naturist beach of Sahara.

 This 1km length of shallow water and pebbles or sand – depending on where you choose to park your butt – is fantastic for families.
 It’s a 10 minute walk from the town of Orebic on the Peljesac peninsula, about 2 hours and a half north of Dubrovnik.